 Mindfulness is a technique of disrupting modes by attending to any minor mode so that Observation Mode predominates.

 Sensation/action mode is a source of truth, other modes such as dreaming and inner speech are at best entertainment because we create their contents.
-We do also create the qualities of sensation/action mode but the general form and sequence of the content comes from sensations evoked by real external events.
+General planning mode is useful for work and creativity.
+We do also create the qualities of sensation/action mode but in this case the general form and sequence of the content comes from sensations evoked by real external events.

 Next: much more about time in Experience: Time.